 The key to thank you letters is timeliness.
-Since the individually addressed letter will probably be placed together in a personnel file and perhaps also circulated, you do not want it to look "canned."
-Including a specific reference to your discussion with each person is also more likely to impress.
+Since thank you notes/emails can help you make a good impression and connection, try to personalize each one, including a specific reference to your discussion with each person you've met or interviewed with.
 Since one important purpose of the letter is to express your gratitude for the time spent with you, it is most gracious to do so as soon as possible after the event, preferably on the same day.